 We and our Partners may not always have been, and may not always be, in compliance with these and other applicable statutes, regulations, rules and other laws.
 Compliance with these requirements is costly, time-consuming and limits our operational flexibility.
 Additionally, Congress, the states and regulatory agencies, as well as local municipalities, could further regulate consumer financial services in ways that make it more difficult or costly for us to operate our AI technology and offer related services or facilitate the allocation of obligations from our Partners.
 These laws also are often subject to changes that could severely limit the operations of our business model.
 For example, in 2019, a bill was introduced in the U.S. Senate that would create a notional cap of the lesser of 15% Annual Percentage Rate ("APR") or the maximum rate permitted by the state in which the consumer resides.
 Although such a bill may never be enacted into law, if such a bill were to be enacted, it would greatly restrict the number of loans that could be placed through our network.
-Further, changes in the regulatory application or judicial interpretation of the laws and regulatory environment in which financial institutions operate has become increasingly complex, and following the financial crisis that began in 2008, supervisory efforts to enforce relevant laws, regulations and policies have become more intense.
+Further, changes in the regulatory application or judicial interpretation of the laws and regulations applicable to financial institutions also could impact the manner in which we conduct our business.
+The regulatory environment in which financial institutions operate has become increasingly complex, and following the financial crisis that began in 2008, supervisory efforts to enforce relevant laws, regulations and policies have become more intense.
 Additionally, states are increasingly introducing and, in some cases, passing laws that restrict interest rates and